S4vi0r17/DSM-Activities/UNIT4/PATHWAY3/02-training-sports/README.md

-Sports - Starter Code
+Sports - Solution Code
 ==================================

-Starter code for the Android Basics with Compose: Sports app.
+Solution code for the Android Basics with Compose: Sports app.

 Introduction
 ------------